-- D. 1.
+D. 1.
 For taxable years beginning after December 31, 2005, the taxable income of any corporation, estate, or trust, shall be further adjusted for qualifying gains receiving capital treatment.
-Such corporations, estates, or trusts shall be allowed a deduction from Oklahoma taxable income for the amount of qualifying gains receiving capital treatment earned by the corporation, estate, or trust during the taxable year and included in the federal taxable income of such corporation, estate, or trust. - 2.
-As used in this subsection:
+Such corporations, estates, or trusts shall be allowed a deduction from Oklahoma taxable income for the amount of qualifying gains receiving capital treatment earned by the corporation, estate, or trust during the taxable year and included in the federal taxable income of such corporation, estate, or trust.

+2. As used in this subsection:

-a. "qualifying gains receiving capital treatment" means the amount of net capital gains, as defined in Section 1222(11) of the Internal Revenue Code, included in the federal income tax return of the corporation, estate, or trust that result from:
+- a. "qualifying gains receiving capital treatment" means the amount of net capital gains, as defined in Section 1222(11) of the Internal Revenue Code, included in the federal income tax return of the corporation, estate, or trust that result from: - (1) the sale of real property or tangible personal property located within Oklahoma that has been directly or indirectly owned by the corporation, estate, or trust for a holding period of at least five (5) years prior to the date of the transaction from which such net capital gains arise, - (2) the sale of stock or on the sale of an ownership interest in an Oklahoma company, limited liability company, or partnership where such stock or ownership interest has been directly or indirectly owned by the corporation, estate, or trust for a holding period of at least three (3) years prior to the date of the transaction from which the net capital gains arise, or

-- the sale of real property or tangible personal property located within Oklahoma that has been directly or indirectly owned by the corporation, estate, or trust for a holding period of at least five (5) years prior to the date of the transaction from which such net capital gains arise, - the sale of stock or on the sale of an ownership interest in an Oklahoma company, limited liability company, or partnership where such stock or ownership interest has been directly or indirectly owned by the corporation, estate, or trust for a holding period of at least three (3) years prior to the date of the transaction from which the net capital gains arise, or - (3) the sale of real property, tangible personal property, or intangible personal property located within Oklahoma as part of the sale of all or substantially all of the assets of an Oklahoma company, limited liability company, or partnership where such property has been directly or indirectly owned by such entity owned by the owners of such entity, and used in or derived from such entity for a period of at least three (3) years prior to the date of the transaction from which the net capital gains arise, or
+- (3) the sale of real property, tangible personal property, or intangible personal property located within Oklahoma as part of the sale of all or substantially all of the assets of an Oklahoma company, limited liability company, or partnership where such property has been directly or indirectly owned by such entity owned by the owners of such entity, and used in or derived from such entity for a period of at least three (3) years prior to the date of the transaction from which the net capital gains arise, - b. "holding period" means an uninterrupted period of time.

-(4) the sale or exchange of gold and silver for tax year 2023 and subsequent tax years,

-- b. "holding period" means an uninterrupted period of time.
 The holding period shall include any additional period when the property was held by another individual or entity, if such additional period is included in the taxpayer's holding period for the asset pursuant to the Internal Revenue Code, - c.
-"Oklahoma company", "limited liability company", or "partnership" means an entity whose primary headquarters have been located in Oklahoma for at least three (3) uninterrupted years prior to the date of the transaction from which the net capital gains arise, - d. "direct" means the taxpayer directly owns the asset, and e. "indirect" means the taxpayer owns an interest in a pass-through entity (or chain of pass-through entities) that sells the asset that gives rise to the qualifying gains receiving capital treatment.
+"Oklahoma company", "limited liability company", or "partnership" means an entity whose primary headquarters have been located in Oklahoma for at least three (3) uninterrupted years prior to the date of the transaction from which the net capital gains arise,

+- d. "direct" means the taxpayer directly owns the asset, and - e. "indirect" means the taxpayer owns an interest in a pass-through entity (or chain of pass-through entities) that sells the asset that gives rise to the qualifying gains receiving capital treatment. - tangible personal property located within Oklahoma, the deduction described in this subsection shall not apply unless the passthrough entity that makes the sale has held the property for not less than five (5) uninterrupted years prior to the date of the transaction that created the capital gain, and each pass-through entity included in the chain of ownership has been a member, partner, or shareholder of the pass-through entity in the tier immediately below it for an uninterrupted period of not less than five (5) years.